testillano/h2agent/demo/README.md

 *Note*: first item has indeed `inSate: "initial"` (default when this field is missing in the provision object).

 Such provisions, in summary say: the first *DELETE* for a valid *URI* will evolve the *DELETE* inner state from "initial" to "delete-not-found".
 And the second provision defines the behavior for that situation: so, subsequent *DELETES* of the same *URI* will return a *404 (Not Found)*.
+This is the normal way to play with states and provisions: evolve the state for events related to the same *HTTP* method.

 But the first provision says another important thing through its unique transformation item: the state for *GET* requests from then on, will be "get-obtains-not-found".
+And this is the commented foreign state transition type, which is not so usual, but also useful to simulate complex use cases.

-The third provision listed above, defines the way to behave in that case: answer *404 (Not Found)* status code.
+The third provision listed above, defines the way to behave with that new *GET* state: answer *404 (Not Found)* status code.

 The key thing to have in mind is the events map, where working states are stored.
 And it is important to understand that the foreign method transformation generates a virtual event (something that actually never happened through the traffic interface) to force a new state for a supposed *GET*  request in the same *URI* which was deleted: that virtual event is distinguishable thanks to `virtualOriginComingFromMethod`, a node field which could be used as indicator to skip the whole event during test validations.